-incur a pecuniary loss as a result of the gradual depreciation of the transitional allowance.
-Although the loss may not be immediate, a loss of some kind will inevitably afflict all the applicants with the loss of eligibility for the transitional allowance.
+the applicants with the loss of eligibility for the transitional allowance.
 The inevitability of the loss may be a future event, but it is nonetheless certain and only a matter of time.

-As such, the decision has an adverse impact.50 of direct adverse effect on the terms of the Applicant's appointment.
+As such, the decision has an adverse impact.50

+38. In conclusion, this Tribunal finds that the case involves an individual decision of direct adverse effect on the terms of the Applicant's appointment.
 The Respondent's argument on this score fails.